Digidemic/kat-scan/README.md

  */
 Kat.Config.InternalErrors.showPermissionGrantedErrorIfOccurs = true;                        //If this error has not yet occurred or has not been displayed to the user's console yet.
 Kat.Config.InternalErrors.showKatScanInternallyCaughtErrors = true;                         //If this error has not yet occurred or has not been displayed to the user's console yet.
-Kat.Config.InternalErrors.showTheSetupErrorAsLogOnceIfNeededRegardlessIfDebugging = true;   //If this error has not yet occurred or has not been displayed to the user's console yet.
+Kat.Config.InternalErrors.showTheSetupErrorAsLogOnceIfNeeded = true;                        //If this error has not yet occurred or has not been displayed to the user's console yet.
 Kat.Config.InternalErrors.showKatScanInternallyCaughtErrorsAsLogsOverPrintln = true;        //If this error has not yet occurred or has not been displayed to the user's console yet.
 Kat.Config.InternalErrors.showKatScanTextInLogsWhenFailureToWriteInFile = true;             //If this error has not yet occurred or has not been displayed to the user's console yet.
 Kat.Config.InternalErrors.loggingMethod = Kat.Config.InternalErrors.LOG_METHOD.DEBUG;       //When anything needs to be logged, whether it be from a KatScan error or a Kat.scan() entry meant for the log, this is the defining log method.